AltaPay/plugin-shopify/wiki.md

 # Configuration

-When you first open the app from the administration page in Shopify, you need to configure the checkout options.
+When you first open the app from the admin page in Shopify, you need to configure the checkout options.

 1. Navigate to the **Admin** page, using the URL.
 2. Select the **Settings** button in the bottom left of the screen.